ProvableHQ/leo/documentation/leo_by_example/basic_bank.md

 }
 ```

-You'll see here the withdrawal function creates a new private record for the user containing all 266 withdrawn tokens, and then outputs finalization data which will be run on-chain.
+The `withdraw` function creates a private record for the user with all 266 withdrawn tokens.
+It also outputs the finalization data that runs on-chain.